microsoft/MinecraftCodex/README.md

 Use the following steps to debug:

 1. Run the VSCode build task, it enables the local port to be used for debugging.
-1. Make sure you have the Minecraft Bedrock Edition Debugger installer, or this won't work properly
+1. Make sure you have the Minecraft Bedrock Edition Debugger installed within Visual Studio Code, or this won't work properly
-1. Run the debugger first, and it will wait for an incoming connection from Minecraft
-1. Run Minecraft and either create your world for the first time, or enter the world you already created
-1. Once in the world, type t which should bring up the command window, and enter:

-   `/script debugger connect localhost 19144`

-1. You should see a message saying "Connected to debugger"
-1. To run specific script tests, that were registered in your code, type:

-   `/gametest run [class]:[testname]`

-1. **NOTE**: Your class name and testname come from come from the first two arguments of `GameTest.register()` in `main.ts`

-1. In order to set breakpoints, use the generated Javascript files in `build\behavior_packs\codexworld\scripts`
-1. **NOTE**: Close the JS files open in your IDE, and delete old breakpoints and re-set them in the new generated JS files after a build.
-Each build deletes the old files and replaces with new.
-Breakpoints won't fire properly if you do not do this

 ## How it Works - Prompt Engineering